Gravebot/Gravebot/README.md

 - `!videocall` *__Optional__ @username* - Start a one click video call or screenshare directly on Appear.in.
 Mention users to make it private.

 #### Information:
-- `!avatar` *@username* - Responds with the avatar of the user, if no user is written, the avatar of the sender
+- `!avatar` *username* - Responds with your avatar, unless a username is specified
+- `!channelinfo` *channel name* - Gives information about this channel, unless a name is specified
+- `!ping` - Pong!
+Check Gravebot's pulse
-- `!serverinfo` - Gives information about the server
+- `!serverinfo` *server name* - Gives information about this server, unless a name is specified
 - `!serverlist` - Lists all the servers the bot is connected to
 - `!servers` - Lists how many servers, channels and users the bot is connected to
 - `!uptime` - Shows how long the bot has been online
-- `!userinfo` *@username* - Gives information about the user, if no user is written, yourself
+- `!userinfo` *username* - Gives information about this user, unless a name is specified
 - `!version` - Get information on the latest version of Gravebot

 #### Games: